 The tools influence the visibility, traffic, and conversions of Amazon listings.

 The Sellzone toolkit started with the Sellzone Split Testing tool back in 2018 (when it was Sellerly) which was and still is free for its users.
 Besides Sellzone's Split Testing feature, it now provides features for listing protection, keyword research and reverse ASIN analysis including internal and external traffic analytics, PPC, product research, and a quality check for the content of your listings.

 We'll explain all of them more in the Features section below!

 Sellzone Review: The Features

-Sellzone offers five different tools all packaged into one sleek dashboard.
+Sellzone offers several tools all packaged into one sleek dashboard.

 - Listing Protection – This monitors each of your listings on Amazon and sends you a notification if something isn't right.

-- Traffic Insights – The Amazon Traffic Insights tool is an analytics tool that allows you to evaluate and compare Amazon listings’ traffic channels, and scale your marketing strategy accordingly.
-The process is handled by using the ASIN (Amazon Standard Identification Number) of each item.
+- Traffic Insights – The Amazon Traffic Insights tool is an analytic tool that allows you to evaluate and compare Amazon listings’ traffic channels and scale your marketing strategy accordingly.
+It handles the process by using the ASIN (Amazon Standard Identification Number) of each item.

 - Split Testing – A system for running tests for all Amazon listings and figuring out which wording, photos, and other elements work best for increasing conversions.